-Celebrated during the autumn season, Nongkrem comes across as a grand carnival which essentially involves a flow of wealth and an environment depicting the religious beliefs of the people.
+Celebrated during the autumn season, Nongkrem comes across as a grand carnival that essentially involves a flow of wealth and an environment depicting the religious beliefs of the people.
 Yes, this festival is greatly associated with the religious beliefs of the Khasi people.
-Majorly, this festival is performed to appeasing the all-powerful Goddess Ka Blei Synchar who is responsible for an enriching bumper harvest as well as the prosperity of the people.
+Majorly, the Nongkrem festival is performed to appease the supremely powerful Goddess Ka Blei Synchar, who is responsible for an enriching bumper harvest as well as the prosperity of the people.

-Dance, which is the major highlight of the festival is performed by young Khasi girls who are unmarried.
-The men also participate in the dance.
-However, the girls usually wear bright yellow costumes known as ‘Jainsem’ with intricate embroidered panels and tassels with a silver crown headgear consisting of various flowers.
+Dance, which is the major highlight of the festival is performed by the young Khasi girls who are unmarried as well as the men of the tribe.
+The female performers usually wear bright yellow costumes known as Jainsem that has intricate embroidered panels and tassels with a silver crown headgear consisting of various flowers.

 The festival usually takes place in May or November which depends on the lunar position determining the exact time of the festival.

 Meghalaya is quite an interesting travel getaway to explore.
 From Delhi, Mumbai, Kolkata, and Bengaluru it is located at an approximate distance of around 2,004, 2,828, 1,102, and 3,092 km respectively.
 Let's discuss how you can visit Meghalaya via the following routes.